Observation.org

 Observation.org is a worldwide platform of naturalists, citizen scientists, and biologists to collect, validate and share biodiversity observations.
-Observation.org may be accessed via its website or from its mobile applications like ObsIdentify.
-The Observation.org database holds 233 million nature observations and 79 million photos.
+Observation.org may be accessed via its website or from its mobile applications like ObsIdentify or Observation.
+By 2026, the database has grown to include over 314 million nature observations of 145,595 species, supported by 138 million photos contributed by 584,000 users.
 It is published and hosted in the Netherlands under Dutch and European law by the non-profit foundation Observation International.

 History

-The history of Observation International started in 2003 with the website Waarneming.nl.
-In 2017 Waarneming.nl counted 50 million observations.
-Waarneming.be followed in 2008.
+The history of Observation International began in 2003 with the launch of Waarneming.nl.
+Since then, it has grown steadily, reaching 50 million observations in 2017 and over 154 million observations in 2026.
+Subsequently, the Belgian Waarnemingen.be followed in 2008 and includes over 93 million observations as of 2026.
 There were 5000 daily visitors and a total of 1.5 million after 5 years.
 During the COVID-19 pandemic location data of observations were hidden to prevent gathering of bird watchers.

 Quality assurance

 Quality assurance measures on Observation.org is managed by established species experts responsible for curating the reference set of observations.
 Automated validation, supported by artificial intelligence, uses this reference set to aid validators in managing the extensive dataset.
 However, human experts retain final authority in all validation matters.
+As of 2026, over half (62%) of the observations have been validated.